Duty to improve energy performance

-These tips will help your tenants save money and help them to manage their energy bills.
+These tips will help your tenants save money and manage their energy bills.

-- Fit draught excluders to windows and doors and save between £10- £50 a year
+- Fit draught excluders to windows and doors and save between £10 and £50 a year

-- Seal and fill in gaps in the skirting boards and save £75 a year
+- Seal and fill gaps in the skirting boards and save £75 a year

 - A boiler jacket saves £30 a year

-- Fit a cap over the chimney or a blocker to exclude drafts and save up to £160 a year.
+- Fit a cap over the chimney or a blocker to exclude draughts and save up to £160 a year

 - Fit loft insulation (at least 270mm) and save up to £250 a year